exadel-inc/etoolbox-authoring-kit/docs/content/authoring-tools/etoolbox-lists.md

 <!--
 layout: content
+title: Managing structured data with Exadel Toolbox Lists
-title: Etoolbox Lists
+navTitle: Etoolbox Lists
 seoTitle: Etoolbox Lists - Exadel Authoring Kit
 -->

-## Managing structured data with Exadel Toolbox Lists

 Exadel Toolbox Lists, or simply *Lists*, is an accessory of the ToolKit that represents a contribution to the Exadel Toolbox package